waku-org/docs.waku.org/docs/overview/concepts/network-domains.md

 title: Network Domains
 ---

 Waku is a unified and cohesive entity that offers a rich ecosystem with three distinct network interaction domains.
-These domains serve specialized purposes and contribute to the robust functionality of Waku, forming its foundation.
+These domains serve specialised purposes and contribute to the robust functionality of Waku, forming its foundation.

 ## Discovery Domain